Chia seeds are some of the healthiest foods in the world.

 Chia seeds are very suitable to prepare plant-based breakfast pudding and many types of desserts.

-This berry coconut chia pudding is so easy to make and gives you all the energy you need to start your day.
+This vegan coconut chia pudding with berries is easy to make and gives you all the energy you need to start your day.
 Plus it kind of tastes like dessert!

-I make the berry coconut chia pudding in the evening before I go to bed and leave it in the fridge until the morning.
+I make this easy vegan coconut chia pudding in the evening before I go to bed and leave it in the fridge until the morning.

-If you’re in a hurry or hungry -which are solid reasons- you can prepare the chia pudding on the go and will only need to soak the chia seeds for about 15 minutes.
+If you’re in a hurry or hungry, you can prepare the chia pudding on the go and will only need to soak the chia seeds for about 15 minutes.

-⋅ I added some butterfly pea tea to the blue berry mixture for more color, but this is optional.
+I added some butterfly pea tea to the blue berry mixture to enhance the color, but this is optional.

-⋅ Depending on how much tim you have, let them sit for at least 15 minutes. but preferably overnight.
+Depending on how much time you have, let them sit for at least 15 minutes. but preferably overnight.

-⋅ Sprinkle some fresh berries over them and some raw chocolate if you like and enjoy!
+Sprinkle some fresh berries over them and some raw chocolate and enjoy!